SNEG-DEV/siege-of-avalon/README.md

 - Replaced and updated DX files - using files from unDelphiX (http://www.micrel.cz/Dx/)
 - Converted source to compilable in Delphi 7, being fully playable.

+### Status as of Mar 17th, 2019 ###

+In win32_d7onwards branch:

+- Compiles and runs in DX 10.2.3 - non-playable yet
+- Character screen has glitches, but works
+- Loading 90% - missing lightning/tiles

 ...moving towards Delphi 10.3 Rio - in small steps :)